aabouie/Capstone_2/README.md

 ### Features
-Features are chosen only if they ware informative and are likely to correlated with the price label.
-Therefore, I eliminated features like id, host_id, which appear to be noise.
-In addition, I removed some of the other features such as longitude and lagitutude.
+Features are chosen only if they were informative and are likely to correlated with the price label.
+Therefore, I eliminated features like id, host_id, neighborhood description which did not have an impact on the listing price.
+In addition, I removed some of the other features such as longitude and lagitutude as I was mainly using zipcode as the feature.

 * Label